Our Safeguarding Policy (please see documents below) reflects current guidance and explains the way we ensure children are safe.

 It is the responsibility of the Designated Safeguarding Lead, supported by the Deputy Designated Safeguarding Leads, to ensure that any concerns about a child are recorded accurately and referred to the appropriate agency quickly to ensure that necessary actions are taken to keep the child safe.
 It is also the Designated Safeguarding Lead's responsibility to ensure that all staff and volunteers are trained to an appropriate level and are confident in sharing concerns they have with the DSL.
 This training takes place each year.

-Each term the Designated Safeguarding Lead meets with the Safeguarding Trustee to ensure that they are kept up to date with the developments in Safeguarding.
-The Designated Safeguarding Lead also produces a termly report to Trustees regarding Safeguarding at The Harlington and Sundon Academy Trust.
-At no point during these meetings, or in the Trustee’s report, are individual cases discussed.
+Each term the Designated Safeguarding Lead meets with the Safeguarding Governor to ensure that they are kept up to date with the developments in Safeguarding.
+The Designated Safeguarding Lead also produces a termly report to Governors.
+At no point during these meetings, or in the Governors report, are individual cases discussed.

 Reporting Safeguarding Concerns: